 |When mapping keywords to content types and topics: map informational keywords to information seeking topics, and map transactional keywords to transactional content topics.|

 Plug your keywords into Google and see what the results are.
-See exactly which types of content Google is returning for specific keyword search queries helps you understand exactly how Google interprets the searcher’s intent.
-This takes the guess work out of choosing the right content approach.
+See exactly which types of content Google is returning for specific keyword search queries.
+This helps you understand exactly how Google interprets the searcher’s intent and takes the guess work out of choosing the right content approach.

 For example, if we plug “sales management” into Google, we see the results are mainly informational listings, along with a featured snippet that gives a basic definition of “sales management.”